 In Nov / Dec 2015, the opening of Joo Koon Bus Interchange resulted in Services 254, 255 and 257 shifting over from Boon Lay and new services 253, 256 and 258 being launched.

 Older or retiring bus models are usually deployed on Jurong Industrial Services, as newer ones are generally reserved for urban routes.
-However, services under the Bus Services Enhancement Programme will receive brand new buses.
+However, services under the Bus Services Enhancement Programme receive brand new buses, such as Service 247 and 248.

 Fares for Jurong Industrial Services follow the current distance-based fare scheme (DBF) for trunk services.

 Jurong Industrial Services operate daily from 5:45am to 11:30pm.
-Demand is significantly higher during peak hours compared to off-peak hours, and hence many buses are added to the fleet during peak periods.
-Weekend frequencies are poor, usually around 20mins headway.
-During selected holidays, such as Christmas or New Year’s Day, headway will be increased beyond 20mins due to exceedingly low demand.
+Demand is significantly higher during peak hours compared to off-peak hours, and hence many split-shift buses are added to the fleet during peak periods.
+These services usually operate at low frequencies on Weekends and Public Holidays.